 You may have doubts about your diagnosis

-You may not understand the information you’ve been given
+You may not understand what you have been told

-Doctors know that many people find it difficult to take information in when they are anxious or upset.
-You can always ask for another appointment so that you can go through the information again before going for a second opinion.
-Many hospital consultants have a nurse specialist working with them who you can either see or phone after your appointment if you need more information.
-It’s also a good idea to take a relative or friend with you so they can help you remember what was said.
+Many people find it difficult to take information in when they are anxious or upset.
+If you are unsure about what you have been told, ask for another appointment so that you can go through the information again.
+You may find it helpful to talk to another member of the healthcare team, such as a clinical nurse specialist.
+It can also help to take a family member or friend with you so they can help you remember what is said.

-You may not be happy with the treatment that’s been recommended
+You may not be happy with the treatment your doctor has recommended

-This could be because you’ve heard from somebody, read in a newspaper or seen on the internet that another treatment is better.
-It’s important to remember that even if you have the same type of cancer as someone else, the same treatment may not be suitable for you.
-That’s why doctors plan treatment on an individual basis.
-If you’re concerned about your treatment, ask for a further appointment with your original doctor.
-You can talk to them about your concerns.
-They should be able to explain to you why they have recommended a particular treatment for you.
+You may have heard from someone or read somewhere that another treatment for your illness is better than the one planned for you.
+It is important to remember that even if you have the same type of cancer as someone else, the same treatment may not be suitable for you.
+For example, someone else’s cancer may be at a different stage, or they may have another medical condition to consider.
+If you are concerned about your treatment, ask for a further appointment with your doctor so you can talk to them about your concerns.
+They should be able to explain why they have recommended a particular treatment for you.